antonycourtney/tabli/src/NOTES.md

 - Need a tabWindow test for what happens when we duplicate a tab with the same URL

 ----- done:

+X PgDn (Ctrl-Down, Ctrl-Up) should move to next/prev window

 X Arrow keys should move a whole window when window not expanded